artreadelfshophome

 Emergency Decorations

 Grab a nice looking goblet, place a colored votive candle in it, tie a matching colored Christmas ribbon around the base or stem.
+Remember if using a candle near the area where you will be serving a meal, use unscented candles.
+Scented candles often don't mix well with food.

 Hang some Christmas tree ornaments from the ceiling, be sure everyone will be able to walk under them.
 By using fishing line the will appear to be floating in mid air, narrow ribbon with a small bow will accent them.